MCP Server (Legacy Version)¶

 - View detailed information for event

-doc_xxx. - Display the complete original event content corresponding to this event ID.
+doc_xxx. - Fully display the original event content corresponding to this event ID.

 Field Schema¶